qcodespp.plotting.RemoteQtPlotWidgets

 Parameters

 Image data given as NumPy array with an integer or floating point dtype of any bit depth.
 A 2-dimensional array describes single-valued (monochromatic) data.
 A 3-dimensional array is used to give individual color components.
-The third dimension must be of length 3 (RGB) or 4 (RGBA).
+The third dimension must be of length 3 (RGB) or 4 (RGBA). np.nan values are treated as transparent pixels.

 If True, ImageItem will automatically select levels based on the maximum and minimum values encountered in the data.
-For performance reasons, this search subsamples the images and may miss individual bright or or dark points in the data set.
+For performance reasons, this search sub-samples the images and may miss individual bright or dark points in the data set.
+If False, the search will be omitted.
+If None, the value set by setOpts() is used, unless a levels keyword argument is given, which implies False.

-levelSamples: int, default 65536
+levelSamplesint, default 65536

 update_data()